JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/the-art-of-mixing.md

 Sound transducers take one form of energy and change it into another.

-three components to sound: volume (or amplitude), frequency, and time.
+three components to sound: volume or amplitude, frequency, and time.

 Volume faders control the volume of each sound in the mix, including effects.